-Comet motorcycles produced from by Gordon May from 1965 to about 1975, in Yorkshire.
+Comet motorcycles were produced by Gordon May of Yorkshire from 1965 to about 1975.

 The grass-track machine was preceded by several frames, the first appearing around 1960 at which time May was a keen competitor in many forms of motorcycle sport.